Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 14.23.56 UTC
+- WIB: Senin, 13 Januari 2025 15.32.11 UTC
-- WITA: Senin, 13 Januari 2025 15.23.56 UTC
+- WITA: Senin, 13 Januari 2025 16.32.11 UTC
-- WIT: Senin, 13 Januari 2025 16.23.56 UTC
+- WIT: Senin, 13 Januari 2025 17.32.11 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: funny
+Kategori: inspirational